jessaustin/monthdelta/doc/source/index.rst

    >>> date(2008,1,30) + monthdelta(1)
    date(2008,2,29)

-   :class:`monthdelta` calculations involving the 29th, 30th, and 31st days
+   :class:`MonthDelta` calculations involving the 29th, 30th, and 31st days
    of the month are not necessarily invertible:

    >>> date(2008,2,29) - monthdelta(1)